timothypratley/power-turtle/resources/public/conj2017-slides.md

 * Your Markdown can be loaded remotely by url
   - you can deliver your own lesson with a link
   - you don't need us to do anything
-* Please contribute lessons so that we can link to them
-  - if you send us the markdown and we'll include it in the lesson list
+  - if you send us the markdown we will include it in the lesson list

 ---
 class: middle